Danish-Embedded-Dev/Transparent_bridge_production_v1.0/README.md

 ## Communication Protocol

 This module has 2 commincation Protocol
 - USB protocol for Serial Debugging
-- RS-485 Serial Interface for Modbus commands

 ## Operating Voltage